-How the EU is tooling up for Brexit
+How the EU is tooling up for Brexit | CNN

 Story highlights

-(CNN)"Enemies of the People" -- that was the headline splashed across Britain's Daily Mail the morning after Thursday's Brexit bombshell.
+“Enemies of the People” – that was the headline splashed across Britain’s Daily Mail the morning after Thursday’s Brexit bombshell.

 For newspapers in Europe, reaction was more muted.